Worldbuilding for the Costume Design of Syntactic Labyrinths

 A still from the short film Syntactic Labyrinths of the habitants of Babel wearing hazmat suits and looking at a greenhouse filled with plants in a brutalist building.

-The workers of the Settlement of Babel in Syntactic Labyrinths.
+The workers of the Settlement of Babylonia in Syntactic Labyrinths

 Syntactic Labyrinths is a Blauw Films science-fiction short film.